jskenney/cms-sync/README.md

 `~/cms-sync/cmssync`

 # Frequently Asked Questions
 - Will it upload all files?
-Yes, as long as they are not in the ignore list (in config.py), start with a dot, and are world readable.
+Yes, as long as they are:
+  1. Not in the ignore list (as defined in config.py),
+  2. Do not start with a dot, and
+  3. Are world readable.
 - Does it break?
 Yes, the program will stop and alert to any error (file naming, etc) and you will need to correct it before moving on.